ivaltryek/configuration-readme/README.md

 # configuration-readme
-Repo for the DevOps configuration for different platforms
+Repo for the DevOps configuration for different platforms...